lacrendic/rdevs/README.md

 #### Reading tables

 The function `readtable` require the names of files (always with extension) to read.
 You can read simoultaneus files.
-This function not necessary require all tables with the same columns.
+This function not necessary require all tables with the same number columns.